 But how often is this scenario repeated in this day and age, when sin-sick sinners hear the simple truth of the gospel but are too proud to humble themselves before the mighty hand of God - and cry out to Him for forgiveness and cleansing?

-Heavenly Father, thank You for the many lessons we can learn from the beautiful story of Naaman the leper, the gentle little maid who offered wise advice, and the need to recognise our own inadequacy, our poverty, our pride, and our inability save ourselves.
-Thank You for the simple gospel message where we can be washed by the blood of the Lamb and cleansed of all our sin - through faith in Him.
-Help us to humble ourselves before Your mighty hand, like this great Syrian general who responded to the Word of the Lord, obeyed His voice, and was made whole.
-Thank You, in Jesus' name, AMEN.
+Heavenly Father, thank You for the many lessons I can learn from the beautiful story of Naaman the leper and the gentle little maid who offered wise advice.
+Help me to recognise my own inadequacy, my poverty, my pride, and my inability to save myself.
+Thank You for the simple gospel message, where we can be washed by the blood of the Lamb and cleansed of all our sin, through faith in Him.
+Help me to humble myself before Your mighty hand, like this great Syrian general who responded to the Word of the Lord, obeyed His voice and was made whole.
+Thank You in Jesus' name, AMEN.